 In addition to our food and beverage-specific expertise, we provide holistic solutions for organizations, facilities, and individuals in the food service and production industry.
 Our staff hold certifications in HACCP planning and ServSafe training.
 Our team also provides guidance regarding COVID-19 response planning, controlling noise exposures, Proposition 65 labeling, heat stress, and occupational health and safety.

-Cardno ChemRisk scientists are ideally poised to anticipate what regulatory agencies, NGOs, and members of the public will expect from producers and sellers of the entire spectrum of food and beverage products and dietary supplements.
-We have had multiple opportunities to showcase our expertise to government agencies, state and federal courts, and science advisory panels, and have published our findings in peer-reviewed publications and trade journals.
+Cardno ChemRisk scientists are positioned to anticipate what regulatory agencies, NGOs, and members of the public will expect from producers and sellers of food and beverage products and dietary supplements.
+We routinely present our expertise to government agencies, state and federal courts, and science advisory panels, and have published our findings in peer-reviewed publications and trade journals.
 We also provide regular support to Fortune 100 firms to address concerns regarding the safety and compliance of their products.

 Project Example: Evaluation of Ink Migrating from Food Packaging